 The company, originally called the Tavistock Repertory Company, was formed in 1932 as the resident company of the Tavistock Little Theatre, based at the Mary Ward settlement in London’s Tavistock Place.
 It moved to the Canonbury Tower in Islington in 1952, becoming known as the Tower Theatre Company.
 It remained there for 50 years until forced to leave in 2003.
 The following years on the road saw the company performing in many different London venues such as the Bridewell Theatre, Theatro Technis and Upstairs at the Gatehouse.
 In 2018, after many years of searching for the perfect venue, the company moved to its new home in Stoke Newington.

 Although it is strictly non-professional, many famous names have appeared here early in their careers, notably Richard Baker who for many years was president of its ‘supporters club’, The Friends of the Tower Theatre, a position now held by the leading stage designer William Dudley, who first practised his craft at the Tower.
 Others to have acted with the Company over the years include Alec Clunes (father of Martin Clunes), Renée Asherson, Tom Courtenay, Siân Phillips, Michael Gambon, Alfred Molina and John Bennett.

 In 2016 the Tower was chosen by the Royal Shakespeare Company as its London partner for its production of A Midsummer Night’s Dream : A Play for the Nation, with performances at the Barbican Theatre in London and the RSC Theatre in Stratford-upon-Avon.

-Hugely successful summer tours include the ever popular Minack Theatre in Cornwall every 2 years plus regular excursions to the beautiful Jardin Shakespeare in Paris, an open air garden theatre where for nearly 30 years we have performed many of Shakespeare’s classics.
+Hugely successful summer tours have included the ever popular Minack Theatre in Cornwall plus regular excursions to the beautiful Jardin Shakespeare in Paris, an open air garden theatre where for nearly 30 years we performed many of Shakespeare’s classics.

 The Tower’s crowded programme makes it one of the busiest companies of its kind in the country.